Basser Investigator Publications

 Basser-Funded Team Describes Cell Communications That Contribute to Treatment Resistance in Breast Cancer Patients

-In a new study published in the journal Cell, Andy J. Minn, MD, assistant professor of Radiation Oncology at the Perelman School of Medicine and the Abramson Family Cancer Research Institute, and colleagues report findings from a preclinical study investigating the communication between stromal cells (those in the microenvironment of the tumor) and cancer cells in an effort to better understand treatment resistance in breast cancer patients.
-The researchers revealed a “crosstalk” between both sets of cells using paracrine and juxtacrine signaling—which increased the number of therapy-resistance cancer cells.
+, Andy J. Minn, MD, Assistant Professor of Radiation Oncology at the Perelman School of Medicine and the Abramson Family Cancer Research Institute, and colleagues report findings from a preclinical study investigating the communication between stromal cells (those in the microenvironment of the tumor) and cancer cells in an effort to better understand treatment resistance in breast cancer patients.
+The researchers revealed a “crosstalk” between both sets of cells using paracrine signaling (communication by nearby cells) and juxtacrine signaling (communication by adjacent cells)—which increased the number of therapy-resistance cancer cells.
 Identifying such pathways not only provides insight into important biological mechanisms but also potential biomarkers for prognosis, prediction, and therapy.
 Read more here

 Click here for more Basser Investigator Publications